 There are lots of cute little hotels and B&B’s all over Rothenburg.
 I stayed at Restaurant Alter Keller.
 Despite the name it’s a small hotel-cum-restaurant that is super close to the town’s central square.
 It’s run by a lovely couple who let me check in before noon.
 They have a 9.1 overall score and a 9.6 location score on booking.com.
-Here’s the link if you want to check them out.
+Here’s the link to booking.com and the link to their direct website if you want to check them out.

 Please let me know if you have any questions about this beautiful town!